Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Main results

 where

 \end{enumerate} \end{theorem}

-Recall that, by Proposition~\ref{pro:bijection_unique_solution}, conditions (i) and (ii) in Theorem~\ref{thm:main} are equivalent to $|Y_c|=1$ for all $c$, that is, the existence of a unique solution on the coefficient polytope for all parameters.
-If $\dim L = n$, this is further equivalent to $|Z_c|=1$ for all $c$, that is, the existence of a unique solution to Equation~\eqref{eq:system} for all parameters.
-See~Theorem~\ref{thm:previous}.
+Recall that, by Propositions~\ref{pro:reform} and~\ref{pro:diff} and Theorem~\ref{thm:hadamard_maps}, conditions (i) and (ii) in Theorem~\ref{thm:main} are equivalent to $|Y_c|=1$ and $y \in Y_c$ is nondegenerate for all~$c$, that is, the existence of a unique, nondegenerate solution in the coefficient polytope for all parameters.
+If $\dim L = n$, this is further equivalent to $|Z_c|=1$ and $x \in Z_c$ is nondegenerate for all~$c$, that is, the existence of a unique, nondegenerate solution to Equation~\eqref{eq:system} for all parameters.